Inhabitants of Harbaburesti

 - Red Oni, Blue Oni: Chirpy, light-hearted and friendly, she becomes the red when teamed with the Forest God.

 - Security Cling: An emotional one with The Forest God.
-As they've both lost almost everything they keep the other from succumbing to despair.
+Because they've both lost almost everything else they know, they keep each other from succumbing to despair.